Therapy and Education

 After participating in genetic testing, a medical professional will meet with you to explain the results.
 The lab report will contain information about whether or not a specific mutation has been identified.
-If a specific mutation is identified, you may receive a written report from the lab that includes additional information about that mutation.
-If you receive a diagnosis of a KCNA2 mutation, the report may contain the following.
+If a specific variation is identified, you may receive a written report from the lab that includes additional information about that variation.
+If you receive a diagnosis of a KCNA2 variation, the report may contain the following.

 - Nucleotide Change– This is a code indicating what is observed when taking a closer look at the string of amino acids.
 For example, if the result says, c.890G>A, this means we expected to see a G on amino acid at this marker, but instead, we see an A. The “>” sign means it is a substitution.
 If there is a “_” sign it means it is a deletion.

 - Gene symbol: KCNA2 is the name of the gene.